shopware5/devdocs/source/designers-guide/getting-started/index.md

 ```

 ##Template inheritance
 While creating the theme you have the ability to choose an existing theme you want to inherit from.
 In this case you would want to inherit from the responsive theme.
-In other words, our new theme is based on both the shopware bare and responsive theme and can be easily overwritten by your new settings.
+In other words, our new theme is based on Shopware's `Responsive` theme which, in turn, inherits from the `Bare` theme.

-If you want to edit a specific store region inside your new template, you would **extend** the already existing files that the bare theme provides.
-In order to do that, you have to **maintain the same directory structure** that the bare theme uses.
+If you want to edit a specific store section inside your new template, you would __extend__ the already existing files that the `Bare` theme provides.
+In order to do that, you have to __maintain the same directory structure__ that the `Bare` theme uses.

-So for instance, if you would like to modify the **header**, you would want to adopt the specific directories in order to be able to overwrite or extend the already existing elements.
-The storefront-header in the **shop-navigation.tpl** file (which is later included into the index.tpl) is located inside the **Frontend/Index** folder.
+So, for instance, if you would like to modify the `header`, you would want to recreate the specific directory structure in order to be able to overwrite or extend the already existing elements.
+The frontend header in the `shop-navigation.tpl` file (which is later included into the `index.tpl`) is located inside the `Frontend/Index` folder.

 This is how your template directory should look like.
 ```